dirk/psh/NOTES.md

 # 2. maybe do something more programmatic (bash-style)
 $name = "value"
 $PATH = "/usr/local/bin:$PATH" # This is the same as `export $PATH=/usr/local/bin:$PATH` in bash
 ```

+### Implementation

+Need to define an intelligent parsing architecture for handling parsing, hinting, and evaluating input.